hyperspy/hyperspy/doc/user_guide/tools.rst

 These operations are performed element-wise.
 When the dimensions of the signals are not equal `numpy broadcasting rules apply
 <http://docs.scipy.org/doc/numpy/user/basics.broadcasting.html>`_ *first*.
 In
-addition Hyperspy extend numpy's broadcasting rules to the following cases:
+addition HyperSpy extend numpy's broadcasting rules to the following cases:

 +------------+----------------------+------------------+
 | **Signal** | **NavigationShape**  | **SignalShape**  |